arox5/RaspiHomeLab/README.md

   - Public IP address
   - Port forwarding enabled to reach the Raspberry PI via port 443 (no other port forwarding)
   - UPNP disabled
+  - One old 160 GB hard disk attached to a USB port
+    - the content is shared as a NAS
+    - it contains only music files
+    - it can be accessed by Kodi
 - Website **domain name** registered for free at http://www.freenom.com/
 - **HTTPS enabled** for free with https://letsencrypt.org/
 - Windows 10 with Internet Explorer 11 configured in this way (otherwise it's not possible to reach the camera IP address):